AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 Customer Journey Analytics allows analysts to select any dimension as the "experiment".
 But how do you interpret an analysis where the dimension chosen as the experiment is not one for which persons are randomized?

 For example, consider an ad that a person sees.
 You may be interested in measuring the change in some metric (for example, average revenue) if you decide to show persons "ad B" instead of "ad A".
 The causal effect of showing ad B in place of ad A is of central importance in arriving at the marketing decision.
-This causal effect may be measured as the average revenue over the whole population, ifyou replaced the status quo of showing ad A with the alternate strategy of showing ad B.
+This causal effect may be measured as the average revenue over the whole population, if you replaced the status quo of showing ad A with the alternate strategy of showing ad B.

 A/B testing is the gold standard within the industry for objectively measuring the effects of such interventions.
 The critical reason why an A/B test gives rise to a causal estimate is due to the randomization of persons to receive one of the possible variants.

 Now, consider a dimension that is not achieved by randomization, for example, the US state of the person.
 Let's say that persons primarily come from two states, New York and California.
 The average revenue of sales of a winter clothing brand can be different in the two states due to the differences in the regional weather.
 In such a situation, the weather may be the true causal factor behind winter clothing sales, and not the fact that the geographical states of persons are different.

-The experimentation panel in Customer Journey Analytics lets you analyze data as average revenue difference by states of the persons.
+The Experimentation panel in Customer Journey Analytics lets you analyze data as average revenue difference by states of the persons.
 In such a situation, the output does not have a causal interpretation.
 However, such an analysis may still be of interest.
 It provides an estimate (along with measures of uncertainty) of the difference in average revenue by states of the persons.
 This value is also referred to as "Statistical Hypothesis Testing".
 The output of this analysis may be interesting, but not necessarily actionable, since you have not and sometimes cannot randomize persons to one of the possible values of the dimension.

 The following illustration contrasts these situations: